Soviet5lo/proto_crystal_custom/README.md

 # Pokemon Proto Crystal Custom

 This is a modification of [Pokemon Spaceworld Crystal] (https://github.com/tshadowknight/proto_crystal) by TSK (tshadowknight), made from the [disassembly of Pokemon Crystal] (https://github.com/pret/pokecrystal) by pret.
+At this point I'm mostly just doing occasional updates to keep this in sync with upstream.
+If you want spoilery details check [README-Detailed.md](README-Detailed.md).
+For build instructions, see [INSTALL.md](INSTALL.md).

 ## Changes from Spaceworld Crystal
 - Base stats for the spaceworld monsters have been completely redone. (mostly made from pokemon design + movesets in spaceworld, with a few personal touches)